-The winning diode laser technology will have the best balance of cost, supply and performance.
+In short, lidar is predicted to be in the majority of new vehicles by 2026.
+The winning diode laser technology used in lidar for ADAS will have the best balance of cost, supply and performance.
 Although it is difficult to say what the best balance will be, it is possible to determine minimal performance requirements.
 Failing to meet one of the critical requirements concedes victory to the competition.